With the largest fleet in the industry and offices all over the northeast, we can quickly respond to any emergency or routine needs.

 While there are certain plants to avoid, there are numerous that add color and beauty to your yard without risking damage to your system.
 These include dogwood trees, azalea, holly, and boxwood shrubs.
 When planting landscaping, planting, or adding any structures to your yard, a major rule of thumb is to avoid cutting off access to the septic cover.
 Most plants won’t interfere, but avoid planting or building anything too close.

 Looking to protect your pipes against invasive roots?
 Wind River Environmental also offers pipelining, which stops leaks and prevents root intrusion.
-Sign up on our website to schedule septic, grease, drain cleaning, or pipelining services – or call us at 1-800-499-1682 24 hours a day, 7 days a week.
+Sign up on our website to schedule septic, grease, drain cleaning, or pipelining services – or call us at 1-800-499-1682.
 If you have any questions about changing liquid waste disposal services for your home, don’t hesitate to contact WRE today!